mkejeiri/Toolbox/SpringBoot-Security/07-Drink-factory -Multitenancy Security/README.md

 ```

-### use domain User as customer spring security user
+### use domain User as custom spring security user

 **domain** `User` need to **implement** `UserDetails` and `CredentialsContainer`.